 1. Shape Styles & Quick Styles

 The Format Tab provides pre-made visual styles that can instantly change the color, border, and effects of shapes and text boxes.
 Hover over different styles to preview changes before applying them.
+If you’re short on time, Quick Styles are a lifesaver.
+They ensure design consistency across your slides without the need to manually set colors and effects each time.
+Pair this with your brand color palette for professional branding in every presentation.

 2. Fill, Outline, and Effects